dgeorgescu1/dgeorgescu1/README.md

 </a>

-- 🔭 I’m currently working on machine learning projects to ability to use standard ML packages
+- 🔭 I’m currently learning and gaining proffiecieny with standrd ML libraries
+- 🌱 I'm very keen on supporting the environment
+- 🗻 I'm an avid outdoor rock climber
+- 😄 Pronouns: He/Him

 <!--
 **dgeorgescu1/dgeorgescu1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.